 No, hotels are not included in the registration fee and are for your own costs.
 Our preferred hotel is B&B Hotel Antwerpen Zuid.

 You can find more information on advised hotels here.

 13. Will there be food included during the seminar?

 Yes, we will provide lunches, small bites & coffee or drinks breaks throughout both conference days.
 On Monday at the end of the seminar, there will be a 1 hour cocktail reception which is also included in the registration fee.
 After that, there is also an optional networking dinner.
 If you would like to join the networking dinner, please mark attending when registering yourself.
 The dinner is not included in the registration fee; an additional fee will of 50 Euros will be asked.

 14. How much is the registration fee for the seminar as a delegate?

 Until the 8th of April, you can take advantage of the early bird rate of €356,95 (incl. tax).
 After the 8th of April, the registration costs are €417,75 (incl. tax).
 If you are a student you can register for €175,45 (incl. tax).

 15. How can I take part in the field trips?

 After you are registered you can choose to register for the field trips.
-A seperate email about this will be send to you after registration.
+A separate email about this will be sent to you after registration.
 The field trips are included in the registration fee.
 You do not need to pay extra if you would like to join.